kanaria69/Mainecoco/README.md

-## I was fired from the keyboard factory yesterday.
-I wasn't putting in enough shifts.
+## I was wondering why the frisbee was getting bigger, then it hit me.